microsoft/OpenAPI.NET.CSharpAnnotations/README.md

         </member>
 ```

+_This Document Generator consumes the above annotations (outputted from MSBuild.exe) to create OpenAPI.NET objects._

 ### Annotations (C# Comments)
 We've made an effort to develop an annotation model that maps very closely to the native .NET comment structure for the C# language.
 In general, the below image describes the general concept of how this utility can parse your annotation XML and generate your OpenAPI.NET document.
 ![Convert Comments to OpenAPI](docs/images/comment-oai-map.png "Map /// C# Comments --> OpenAPI.NET")

-Consult our [WIKI](https://github.com/Microsoft/OpenAPI.NET.CSharpComment/wiki) for specific guidance and examples on how to annotate your controllers.
+Consult our [Wiki](https://github.com/Microsoft/OpenAPI.NET.CSharpComment/wiki) for specific guidance and examples on how to annotate your controllers.

 ### Mechanics
 The items needed to use this component as shown in the sample below.